muffycompo/openshift-ansible/README.md

 openshift-ansible
 =================

-Ansible script to deploy OpenShift Origin w/ FreeIPA Integration (DNS and Kerberos).
+Ansible script to deploy a highly available OpenShift Origin w/ FreeIPA Integration (DNS and Kerberos).
 Forked from https://github.com/ansible/ansible-examples/tree/master/openshift

 Please see above for the layout diagram, I have merely modified to work with the latest nightly builds and to integrate with FreeIPA.

+You can run this with just one node, but you need 3 seperate activemq/mongodb servers to do the replication.

+Extra:
+- Nginx is installed on the brokers behind the LVS (Direct Routing) to do any redirects from non www to www, simply point the @A record to the LVS dedicated IP.

 Tested on CentOS 6.5